-- After Installation (if no authentication was set during installation): - a.
-Stop BPM and make sure that all processes are stopped. - b.
-Open the <BPM installation directory>\ServletContainer\conf\web.xml in a text editor. - c.
-Uncomment the section called Security Constraint and Login Configuration and save the file. - d.
-Open the <BPM installation directory>\ServletContainer\conf\tomcat-users.xml in a text editor and add the list of allowed users for Business Process Monitor.
+- 1. Stop BPM and make sure that all processes are stopped. - 2.
+Open the following file in a text editor: - <BPM installation directory>\ServletContainer\conf\web.xml - 3.
+Uncomment the section Security Constraint and Login Configuration and save the file. - 4.
+Open the following file in a text editor: - <BPM installation directory>\ServletContainer\conf\tomcat-users.xml - 5.
+Add the list of allowed users for BPM.
 All users must be assigned roles="bpm_admin".

-To store passwords in a secure manner, encrypt the password prior to setting it in the tomcat-users.xml using the following procedure:
+To store passwords in a secure manner, encrypt the password prior to setting it in the tomcatusers.xml using the following procedure:

-- Edit the REALM in the <BPM installation directory>\ServletContainer\conf\server.xml and if it is not already set as such, add the attribute digest="sha". - Execute the following command in a CMD console to generate the HASH of the password:
+- a.
+Edit the REALM in the <BPM installation directory>\ServletContainer\conf\server.xml and if it is not already set, add the attribute digest="sha". - b.
+Execute the following command to generate the HASH of the password:

-'''

-<BPM installation directory>\ServletContainer\bin\digest.bat -a sha pass
+<BPM installation directory>\ServletContainer\bin\digest.bat -a sha password c.
+Set the password in tomcat-users.xml.

-word

-'''